tcql/greiner-hormann/README.md

 The end goal of this is to provide a base polygon clipping library that will support set-theoretic geometry operations for use in [TurfJs](https://github.com/turfjs/turf), as a replacement for the JSTS dependency.

-Right now, index.js represents a test implementation of the `intersect` method.

 ### Benchmarks

 Run `node bench`.
 This runs the same benchmark tests that `turf.intersect` had been using, since this is the major point of comparison to the prior JSTS implementation.

 ### Tests

 Run `npm test`.
 This runs tests for `intersect` only.
 There are numerous tests for intersection cases, but most are commented out at the moment, since I've been frequently doing a lot of logging and hand checking on individual cases.
+I'm in the process of migrating to separate test files per exported method:

+- `node test/union-test`
+- `node test/intersect-test`
+- `node test/util-test`

 ### Known Issues